KerasKorea/KerasObjectDetector/README.md

 </p>
 <p align="center">

-As a 2019 Open Source Countibuthon Project, we create Kears Object Detection API.
-The purpose of Keras Object Detection API is to make it easy and fast so that everyone can create their own Object Detection model without difficulty.
+Every year newly developed Object Detection architectures are introduced, but even applying the simplest ones has been something with, or perhaps more than, a big hassle so far. **YOLK**<sub>You Look Only Keras</sub> is an one-stop Object Detection API for **Keras**, which is built as a part of [2019 Open Source Contributhon](https://www.oss.kr/contributhon_overview).
+It shares the idea of what Keras is created for: *Being able to go from idea to result with the least possible delay is key to doing good research.* With a few lines of codes, you can set up and apply one of the best performing models to your own datasets.
+We hope this can help everyone train their own Object Detection models painlessly.

-Detailed instructions for use will be updated at a later.
-You can look forward to it. 🤓
+Detailed instructions will be updated soon.🤓

 ## Contents
 * [Directory Structure](#Directory-Structure)